gitmardt/game-feel-example/README.md

 Link to talk: https://members.healthygamer.gg/c/community-sessions/hg-gj-how-to-improve-game-feel

+Link to substance designer file with all textures made for this project: http://mardt.dev/file/GameFeelExample.sbs

 To open this project properly you will need Smooth Shake Pro, a tool I made https://assetstore.unity.com/packages/tools/animation/smooth-shake-pro-271080 (Simply install it into the Assets folder of the project)